hl7au/au-fhir-base/pages/_includes/au-residentialagedcareserviceidentifier-intro.md

 #### Usage Notes

-RACS Ids are properly used to identify a healthcare service, not an organisation or a location.
+RACS Ids are relevant identifiers for HealthcareService.
+They are not relevant for other resources.

 #### Examples